metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `auth_properties` (Attributes) Override default authorization properties for Cryostat on OpenShift. (see [below for nested schema](#nestedatt--spec--auth_properties))
-- `enable_cert_manager` (Boolean) Use cert-manager to secure in-cluster communication between Cryostat components.
-Requires cert-manager to be installed.
+- `enable_cert_manager` (Boolean) Use cert-manager to secure in-cluster communication between Cryostat components.Requires cert-manager to be installed.
 - `event_templates` (Attributes List) List of Flight Recorder Event Templates to preconfigure in Cryostat. (see [below for nested schema](#nestedatt--spec--event_templates))
 - `jmx_cache_options` (Attributes) Options to customize the JMX target connections cache for the Cryostat application. (see [below for nested schema](#nestedatt--spec--jmx_cache_options))
 - `jmx_credentials_database_options` (Attributes) Options to configure the Cryostat application's credentials database. (see [below for nested schema](#nestedatt--spec--jmx_credentials_database_options))
 - `max_ws_connections` (Number) The maximum number of WebSocket client connections allowed (minimum 1, default unlimited).
-- `network_options` (Attributes) Options to control how the operator exposes the application outside of the cluster, such as using an Ingress or Route. (see [below for nested schema](#nestedatt--spec--network_options))
+- `network_options` (Attributes) Options to control how the operator exposes the application outside of the cluster,such as using an Ingress or Route. (see [below for nested schema](#nestedatt--spec--network_options))
 - `operand_metadata` (Attributes) Options to configure the Cryostat deployments and pods metadata (see [below for nested schema](#nestedatt--spec--operand_metadata))
 - `report_options` (Attributes) Options to configure Cryostat Automated Report Analysis. (see [below for nested schema](#nestedatt--spec--report_options))
 - `resources` (Attributes) Resource requirements for the Cryostat deployment. (see [below for nested schema](#nestedatt--spec--resources))